emregoynugur/PolicyOBDA/README.md

 ### Smart Mine

 This is a naive implementation of our policy framework utilizing data federation and OBDA with Ontop.

+#### Description

-We simplified and distributed the data of a real application into two different sources but we did not do it in the most efficient way to show that we can join different data sources to query a concept or property.
+We simplified and distributed the data of a real coal mine [application](http://litumiot.com/mine-rtls-worker-tracking/) into two different sources.
+We did not consider doing any optimizations, while splitting the data.
+We simply intend to show how our policy framework can be integrated into in-use applications with multiple data sources.

+The data used in this example is generated randomly, however it may still not be very meaningful and there are many active instances of policies.

 #### Prerequisites